International Student Services Online

 To be considered for admission, please follow these steps:

 - Complete the Pierce College International Students On-line Application by the due date.
 It is important that you answer the questions correctly so please be sure to read all directions.
+It may take approximately 30 to 45 minutes to complete the application.
 To access the on-line application, click on this link: Pierce College International Students On-Line Application

 - Submit supplemental documents by the due date.
-After you submit your on-line application, you will need to gather the supplemental documents listed below and submit them to the college either in-person or via mail/courier service.
-Documents are not accepted via email.
+After you submit your on-line application, you will need to gather the supplemental documents listed below and submit them to the college.
 Please note that any documents submitted for the application become the property of Pierce College.
 They will not be returned to the applicant.

 Supplemental Application Requirements for F-1 Students